ericrobolson/EggLang/ROADMAP.md

 ## Extension + useability
 - [ ] As a developer, I want to be able to use a language server that can run tests, do code coverage integrations, code completion, and run tests.
 It should come with built in benchmarking, etc. It should also be bootstrapped in `EggLang`.
-- [ ] As a developer, I want to expose a C API for the runtime to allow embedding.
 - [ ] As a developer, I want to extend `benchy` to support the number of calls made.